kunhwiko/concepts/cloud/kubernetes/I-security.md

 ##### Step 3: Admission Control Plugins
 ```
 a) Admission controller is code that intercepts requests to the API server after authorization but prior to storing
    objects into etcd.
 All admission control steps must pass for the request to succeed.
+The admission control request
+   and response are reported through the AdmissionReview JSON object.
 b) Admission controllers can validate (e.g. deny requests that exceed resource limits) or mutate (e.g. create namespace
    if it does not exist) requests.
 Mutating admission controllers are invoked before validating admission controllers.
 c) Admission plugins can be compiled or dynamic (i.e. run as webhooks and do not require restart of API server).